siemens/ix/packages/documentation/docs/migration/2_0_0/index.md

 Don't forget to checkout the [Breaking Changes guide](https://github.com/siemens/ix/blob/main/BREAKING_CHANGES.md).

-If you have question or facing problems during migration [contact us over our forum](https://community.siemens.com/c/ix/)
+If you have further questions or you are facing any problems during migration please [contact us over our forum](https://community.siemens.com/c/ix/).